sanjurajrh/ansible_servicebus/README.md

 1. Azure Subscription account.
 I have used the free account for this testing
 2. Virtual machine/system with Ansible installed and configured to connect to Azure environment
 3. We donot have any Ansible Service bus already created.
 We are not using any existing applications to test
-4. Assign the required roles of Ansible Service Bus Data Owner.
-Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver.
+4. Assign the required roles of Ansible Service Bus Data Owner, Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver.
+To assign this to the user, the organization needs Azure AD Premium P1 or P2.
+5. Collection: azure.azcollection
+6. Environment used is a local system with ansible installed.
+7. The AAP is using the azure credential stored as Credentials in Ansible Controller.

 Order of execution